walkee-e/Portfolio/README.md

-# Computer Vision and Deep Learning Portfolio

-This repository contains my implementations for the Spring 2025 Computer Vision course.
-The projects range from fundamental image processing to state-of-the-art transformer architectures.

----

 ### Folder 1: Image Processing and MLP Foundations
 This folder focuses on digital image processing (DIP) and basic neural network feature engineering.